 The Shure SM58 Microphone is our top pick of microphones because it has excellent sound quality and features versatility.
 When you need to quickly switch tones while performing on stage without having an engineer adjust your settings for you – we’re all about saving time!

-Why are wireless microphones so expensive?
+Why are wireless mics so expensive?

-This makes best wireless microphones outdated quicker due to the increased digital equipment production, which creates interference with other electronics like radio waves or cell phone signals.
+This makes the best wireless microphones outdated quicker due to the increased digital equipment production, which creates interference with other electronics like radio waves or cell phone signals.

 Do you need a speaker for a wireless microphone?